OpenMath/OpenMath.github.io/validation.md

 ### Non-Grammar errors and warnings
-The current implementation is very close to the RelaxNG grammar, however other non-grammatical constraint checks may be added, such as checking uniqueness of defined names, checking the existence of CD files referenced by symbols, etc. Also other more stylistic warnings could be added, such as checking that a CD has a comment specifying a licence.
+The current implementation is very close to the RelaxNG grammar, however some non-grammatical constraint checks have been added, such as checking uniqueness of defined names.
+Other checks may be added in future, such as checking the existence of CD files referenced by symbols, etc. Also other more stylistic warnings could be added, such as checking that a CD has a comment specifying a licence.